beryl66666/p8105_fnp_NYCDeathCause/Proposal.md

 ### The intended final products

--   A report summarizing analysis results on the leading causes of death in NYC,and predicted leading causes related deaths in NYC.
+-   A report summarizing analysis results on the leading causes of death in NYC, and predicting leading causes related deaths in NYC.
 -   A dashboard providing tips and recommendations for physical and mental health, and some details about the relationship between leading causes and deaths will be given.